VladWithCode/qrcatalog/README.md

 # QR Online Catalog

-Online webapp made to showcase the products of the QR Estrellas de la Limpieza Cátalogo, a cleaning company with precense all across México.
+Online webapp made to showcase the products of the QR Estrellas de la Limpieza Cátalogo, a cleaning company with presence all across México.

 ## Backend